 The national drug prescription registry

-The national drug prescription registry (NDPR) is a whole population registry collected and maintained by the Icelandic Directorate of Health from January 1, 2005.
+The national drug prescription registry (NDPR) is a whole population archive, collected and maintained by the Icelandic Directorate of Health since January 1, 2005.
 It contains information on all filled drug prescriptions in Iceland.
 All pharmacies are required by law to collect data on each filled prescription and submit to the NDPR.
 An important distinction must be made between a filled prescription and a prescription.
 The NDPR receives information if and when a prescription is filled.
-This means that the NDPR does not contain information on prescriptions that were never filled by the patient.
-This also means that all prescriptions contained within the NDPR were paid for and received by the patient.
-Extensive validation and error testing has been performed by the Directorate of Health to ensure the robustness and coverage of the NDPR.
-The submission to the NDPR has been automated electronically and coupled with the process by which drugs are dispensed at the pharmacies, essentially excluding the possibility of a filled prescription not being registered.
+It does not contain information on prescriptions that were never filled by the patient.
+All prescriptions contained within the NDPR were paid for and received by the patient.
+Extensive validation and error testing has been performed by the Directorate of Health to ensure robust and thorough coverage by the NDPR.
+Automated electronic submissions, coupled with tightly controlled processes by which pharmacies dispense drugs, has essentially excluded the possiblity of any filled prescriptions escaping registration.

-All prescriptions within the ATC therapeutic subgroup “J01” (Antibacterials for systemic use), “J07” (Vaccines), “S01” (Opthalmologicals) and “S02” (Otologicals) were extracted for the period from January 1, 2005 to December 31, 2017.
+All prescriptions within the ATC therapeutic subgroup “J01” (Antibacterials for Systemic Use), “J07” (Vaccines), “S01” (Opthalmologicals) and “S02” (Otologicals) were extracted for the period from January 1, 2005 to December 31, 2017.
 The chemical subgroups used in the study are shown in Table 4)

 Table 4 Anatomical Therapeutic Chemical codes used in the current study